 exercise, a chance to gain self confidence, an opportunity to interact

 with others, and worthwhile lessons in self defence.
 For children of all

 ages, martial arts are an exciting alternative to team sports.

 “Football is a gentleman's game played by hooligans, Rugby is a hooligans game played by gentlemen” Unknown.

-Rugby is a fantastic game for kids to get involved in: it keeps them fit, they make friends for life and learn to work as part of a team.
-The Rugby Football Union (RFU) actively promotes its core values of Teamwork, Respect, Enjoyment, Discipline and Sportsmanship.
+Rugby is a fantastic game for all kids to get involved in: it keeps them fit, they make friends for life and learn to work as part of a team.
+The Rugby Football Union (RFU) actively promotes its core values of Teamwork, Respect, Enjoyment,